TomasMos/crossword/README.md

 # Crossword

-## This crossword generator was developed as part of my CS50AI course from Harvard.
+## This is an optimization problem which requires enforcing node consistency, arc consistency and backtracking.
 The generator takes two inputs, a structures.txt file which defines the shape of the intended crossword, and a words.txt file which contains a list of available words to be added to the crossword.
-This is an optimization problem which requires enforcing node consistency, arc consistency and backtracking.

 ### Node consistency is implemented by ensuring that the unary constraints are met for each required word.
 Ie, if the crossword requires a word of 5 letters, then only words of 5 letters in length are left in the domain of possible choices for that particular crossword section.
 Please refer to example 1 below, the domain for 'infer' would only contain words of 5 letters, and the domain for 'intelligence' would only contain words of 12 letters, and so on.